GregHowe/tech-portfolio/code-samples/backend-dotnet/README.md

 <br><br>

-🧱 Testability: “By abstracting the DbContext, we can inject mock implementations for unit testing without hitting the actual database.”
+🧱 IApplicationDbContext:  Testability: “By abstracting the DbContext, we can inject mock implementations for unit testing without hitting the actual database.”

 Transaction Control: “The explicit transaction methods (BeginTransactionAsync, CommitTransactionAsync, RollbackTransaction) give us fine-grained control over multi-step operations — crucial for consistency in financial or critical workflows.”